Rocket parts were carried by the Isro scientists on bicycles and Bullock carts

 India’s first satellite “Aryabhata,” was followed by rockets – several communication satellites.

 Aryabhata, India’s first satellite launched by the Soviet Union on April 19, 1975, was built by ISRO.
-And in 1980, Rohini became the first satellite to be placed into orbit by SLV-3, an Indian-made launch vehicle.
+In 1980, Rohini became the first satellite to be placed into orbit by SLV-3, an Indian-made launch vehicle.
 ISRO later developed two other rockets to launch satellites into polar orbits, the first – the Polar Satellite Launch Vehicle – PSLV and the second – the Geosynchronous Satellite Launch Vehicle (Geosynchronous) to place the satellites into geostationary orbits.
 Satellite Launch Vehicle – GSLV).

 These rockets have launched several communication satellites and Earth observation satellites.
 In addition, satellite navigation systems such as GAGAN and IRNSS have also been found.
 In January 2014, ISRO also used an indigenous cryogenic engine at the GSLV-D5 launch of GSAT-14.